DesireAnunobi/Horiseon-Refactor-Challenge/README.md

 ## Description

 This Module 1 Challenge was created for the Front-End Web Developer boot camp students.
 The website was built to teach and reinforce the basics of HTML, CSS, and Git.
 A marketing agency has hired us to refactor an existing site to make it more accessible.
 I began with starter code that needed to be modified to make it accessible for all.
-We used the Console to inspect and debug code.
+We used the console to inspect and debug code.

 What I learnt?
 - I learnt more about how to effectively use Git Hub and Git Bash.
 - I learnt that commit messages are meant to be specific to improvement/changes made in code.
 - I learnt that the order of html element in the code editior can effect positioning of elements.
-- I learnt that images need alt attribute for accessiblity purposes
+- I learnt that images need alt attribute for accessiblity purposes.

 What makes your project stand out?
 - I added a footer to match original website (although it was not included in example screenshot.)